wingel/sds7102/README.md

 how they affect the capture.
 You'll need the data sheets for the components in the AFE to know how to change some of the values.

+It's possible to trace the SoC bus signals using host/trace_soc.py.
+Run it like this:

+    ./host/trace_soc.py root@scope-ip-address

+It will write a called "soc.vcd" will be visualised with gtkwave:

+    gtkwave soc.vcd

+There is some code called "soc_frob" in drivers/regs.c which tries to generate test patterns on the SoC bus.

 Synthesizing MyHDL code with ISE
 ================================